cake-contrib/Home/README.md

 * Go to AppVeyor
 * If this was a new user invited to the organisation, create a matching role for that user and map the GitHub Team to that role
 * Add a new AppVeyor Project for the new repository
-* Go to the Settings section, and click on Notifications
-* Add a slack and web hook notification, using settings from an existing project as a basis
 * Run the permission sync tool
   * If this was a new user added to the Organisation, you will need to run the tool for all projects
   * If this was an existing user adding a new project, you will only need to run the tool for one project